The-Marcy-Lab-School-Assignments/unit-2-final-assessment-Gonzalomarcylabschool/short-response.md

   bestPlayer.name = "Kevin Durant";
   console.log(theGOAT.name);
   ```
+This code will output `Kevin Durant` to the console.
+This happens because objects are passed by reffrence.
+When we stored `bestPlayer` into `theGOAT` what was stored was the refrence of where in memory `bestPlayer` is stored, not the values of the object.
+When any cnages is made to `bestPlayer` it will be referenced by `theGOAT`.
 6. **What is the value of `b` after this code runs?
 Explain why this is the case.**
   ```javascript
   let a = 10;